jamie2210/CI_MS1_TBC/README.md

 7. Shadow Grey: #726a6a
 8. Bronze: #CD7F32

-I tested multiple options on indesign to ensure I was happy with the colours and had covered as many other options I also liked.
+I tested multiple options on InDesign to ensure I was happy with the colours and had covered as many other options as possible I also liked.

 <details><summary>Branding Colour Ideas</summary>